neicnordic/neic.no/training/travel-grant.md

 ## Ratatosk Mobility Enhancement Travel Grant

 ### Purpose
-The goal of training is to raise competence in staff and end users which leads to more effective and productive work by the staff and end users.
-This is an aspect of the Nordic training programme for technical staff in the Nordic e-infrastructure community.
+The goal of training is to raise competence in staff and end users which leads to more effective and productive work by the Nordic e-infrastructure community.
 The benefits include more efficient operations and use of resources and an improved capability for the researchers in conducting research.

-NeIC's interest in training is focused on e-Science and e-Infrastructure skills among scientists and e-Infrastructure personnel in the Nordic region, for the purpose of raising the quality of the scientific output.

 ### Who can apply
 This grant under The NeIC Nordic Mobility Enhancement Programme is intended to provide or supplement travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.